Tuesday 7 January

 At the local level, Alpine Health and Into Our Hands Community Foundation are together running the Rotary Air Purifier Project focused on the practical needs and costs emerging in northeast Victoria, particularly around Mt Buffalo, Bright and King Valley areas where the air quality has been hazardous here for over three weeks and is very difficult to live and work in.
 With the ongoing extreme poor air quality in this region, especially the Ovens and Kiewa Valleys, Alpine Health has an urgent requirement for portable air purifiers.
 It has been identified a total of 45 Dyson TP04 units ( 15 per hospital) is required at $700 each, totalling $31,500.

 The Community Foundation for the Tumut Region is coordinating a donation appeal for victims directly affected by the Dunns Road fire, which claimed more than 100 homes and tore through 300,000 hectares.
+The latest update on this appeal can be found here.
 Supporting partners in the appeal are Elders Adelong and Tumut, the Adelong Progress Association and Bendigo Bank Adelong.
 The appeal has attracted generous support from the community and a coordinator is needed to step in and manage the distribution of funds.
 The Foundation is seeking $40,000 to bring someone into this role.
 If you’d like more information, please contact Louise Halsey.

 Good360 is a matchmaker connecting the needs of communities with brand new goods from businesses.
 Good360 helps connect the right goods to the right people at the right time during all stages of a disaster, providing hope and dignity to Australians impacted.
 Good360 is there in the early days with personal care items, supplies for shelters and evacuation centres and are there months and years later with furniture, mattresses, home goods and other necessities to help communities through the recovery journey.
 Donations to their bushfire appeal go towards coordinating the delivery of the right goods to the communities at the right time over the many months and years of recovery of this unprecedented disaster.